 No one shows off their Bank of China credit cards, do they?
 But the fact is that the BOC Family Card has some of the highest cashback on dining in town – 10% too.

-Unlike the CIMB Visa Signature, however, the dining cashback is capped even more strictly at $30 a month.
-AND the minimum spend each month is higher, at $700.
+Unlike the CIMB Visa Signature, however, the dining cashback is capped even more strictly at $25 a month.
+AND the minimum spend each month is higher, at $800 (revised from $700 to $800 in December 2018).

 But the trade-off is that the BOC Family Card is an extremely versatile all-purpose cashback card.
-With 10% cashback on movies and 5% cashback on groceries, pharmacies, online shopping and telco bills, it might be even better than the CIMB Visa Signature as an all-rounder for breadwinners.
+With 10% cashback on movies and dining, 5% on merchants like BEST Denki, Popular Bookstore, and Watsons, 3% on groceries and transport (Grab and taxi), and 0.3% on all other purchases, it might par the CIMB Visa Signature as an all-rounder for breadwinners.

 Read the full review of the BOC Family Card here.